hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

   - day packs
 layout: post
 ---
-<h2 style="color:red">Day Packs for ultralight hiking trips and lightweight adventures.</h2>
+<h2 style="color:red">Daypacks for ultralight hiking trips and lightweight adventures.</h2>
 <br>

-Do you need a new lightweight day pack?
+Do you need a new lightweight daypack?
 A day pack is a great choice if you plan to do a shorter trip while carrying some gear with you e.g. climbing, hiking or on a normal day in the city.
 They weight much less than a regular backpack and you will enjoy your day outside much more if you have to carry less with you.
 I have included a broad range of day packs.
 Some are more durable or offer more features while also weight a bit more while other day packs are more light and minimalistic.

 Here is our <a href="#list">selection</a> of the best day packs for 2017 which we have selected to cover your summer and winter day trips.